ob1dev/Sitecore-Azure-PowerShell/README.md

-# Sitecore-Azure-PowerShell-
+# Sitecore Azure PowerShell

-Sitecore Azure PowerShell cmdlets to deploy and manage Sitecore solutions.
+This repository contains a set of PowerShell cmdlets for developers and administrators to deploy Sitecore solutions.